yoshimabudiman-spec/emnist_cnn_model/README.md

 ├── EMNIST_FULL_36.npz
 ├── Best_EMNIST_Model.h5
 ├── EMNIST_6.35%_Yosef_Budiman.h5
+├── models/
+│   └── .gitkeep
 └── sample_test_images/
+    ├── .gitkeep
+    ├── image_01.png
+    ├── image_04.png
+    ├── image_06.png
+    ├── image_07.png
+    ├── image_08.png
+    ├── image_09.png
-    └── sample_image.png
+    └── image_10.png
 ```

 Generated files such as `.npz` datasets and `.h5` models may not appear until the notebook has been executed.

-The `sample_test_images` folder is optional.
-It can be used to store custom handwritten images for testing.
+The `sample_test_images/` folder is used to store sample images for prediction testing.
+The `.gitkeep` file is only used to make sure GitHub keeps the folder even if no images have been uploaded yet.

 ---